Even if you live far from coral reefs, you can have an impact on reef health and conservation.

 Here are some things YOU can do:

 Finally, stay informed and spread the word!
-Your excitement will help get others involved.
+Educate yourself about why healthy coral reefs are valuable to the people, fish, plants, and animals that depend on them.
+Your excitement will help others get involved.

 10 ways to protect CORAL REEFS